 About This Unit

-The Australian Army Nursing Service was one of two women's services (the other being Voluntary Aid Detachments) that were active as an adjunct to the Army at the outbreak of war in 1939.
+The Australian Army Nursing Service had been formed in 1902 and at the outbreak of WW2 was was one of two Army women's services (the other being Voluntary Aid Detachments) that were active as an adjunct to the Army at the outbreak of war in 1939.
+At that time they had their own rank structure and were separate to all intents and purposes from the Medical Corps.

 Enlisted nurses were initially the only women to serve outside Australia.
 They served in England, Egypt, Palestine, Libya, Greece, Syria, Ceylon, Malaya, Singapore, Papua New Guinea, the Solomon Islands as well as staffing General Hospitals and Casualty Clearing Stations throughout Australia.
 They served on hospital ships, troop transports, base and camp hospitals and infamously, some spent time in Prisoner of War camps after the collapse of Malaya / Singapore and the loss of the 8th Division.